klprint/TrypRNAseq/README.md

    - Keep a minimal length of 30bp/read, discard all shorter
    - Number of threads = Will be asked for
 ```

+__Attention__
+Be careful that you have enough storage capacity, since the pipeline stores intermediate files (that you can review the process afterwards).
+This means, you should provide at least 400GB of storage (high estimation, depending on your raw read-files' size).

 ## Licence
 This pipeline was created by Kevin Leiss of the [Clayton lab](http://www.zmbh.uni-heidelberg.de/clayton/default.shtml) (ZMBH, Centre for Molecular Biology Heidelberg, Germany).